M4dNation/gpm/README.md

 Use the **init** command if you want to create a new git repository.
 You just need to confirm with the "yes" answer to create your repository.
 If everything runs well, a green confirmation should appear.
 If your folder is already a git repository, a red alert should inform you about it.

-The **init** command should be the first to be called when you start a project, considering than any other command aren't going to be functional until your folder isn't a git repository.
+The **init** command should be the first to be called when you start a project, considering than any other command aren't going to be functional as long as your folder is not a git repository.
-Beside, even if all commands will be available after **init** is called, you should call **config** just after your **init** call and make the configuration, avoiding many errors when git will be called.
+Besides, even if all commands will be available after **init** is called, you should call **config** just after your **init** call and make the configuration, avoiding many errors when git will be called.

 Just answer **config** when the script asks you what you want to do to configure your git repository.
 You will be asked to give your **author name** and your **email** to authenticate you in your git calling (such as commit for example).